senk8/senk8/README.md

 ### Hi there , I'm senk. 👋

-- 🔭 I’m a student at Hose university.
+- 🔭 I’m currently a student at Hosei university.
 - 🌱 I’m currently learning Cryptography.

 <!--